indiegogo/KIF-Kiwi/Example/Pods/KIF/README.md

 #### Easy Configuration
 KIF integrates directly into your Xcode project, so there's no need to run an additional web server or install any additional packages.

-#### Wide OS coverage
+#### Wide OS and Xcode coverage
-KIF's test suite has been run against iOS 8.1 and above, though lower versions will likely work.
+KIF's test suite is being run against iOS 8+ and Xcode 7+.
+Lower versions will likely still work, but your mileage may vary.
+We do our best to retain backwards compatibility as much as possible.

 #### Test Like a User
 KIF attempts to imitate actual user input.
 Automation is done using tap events wherever possible.